clesleycode/geospatial-data-analysis/geospatial.md

 ### 2.2 Geopandas

-GeoPandas is an open source project to make working with geospatial data in python easier by extending the datatypes used by pandas to allow spatial operations on geometric types.
-So now that we know what polygons are, we can set up a map of the United States using data of the coordates that shape each state.
+GeoPandas is a python module used to make working with geospatial data in python easier by extending the datatypes used by pandas to allow spatial operations on geometric types.
+So now that we know what polygons are, we can set up a map of the United States using data of the coordinates that shape each state.

 ``` python
 import geopandas as gpd